 - One undergraduate student appointed by the Undergraduate Student Government

-- Environmental Student Assembly (ESA) Executive Directors (Olivia Pearson)
+- Environmental Student Assembly (ESA) Executive Director (Olivia Pearson)

-- Chair of the Sustainability Steering Committee (Sustainability Manager, Administrative Operations)
+- Co-chair of the Sustainability Steering Committee (Office of Sustainability Manager, Administrative Operations)

 - Staff member from Facilities Management Services (FMS)